yleeyilin/tp/docs/DeveloperGuide.md

 1. The user launches the application.
 2. The user inputs `/sort ; field : phone` into the CLI.
-3. The address book is updated to sort all the contact cards by ascending phone number.
+3. PoochPlanner is updated to sort all the contact cards by ascending phone number.

 **Aspect: How use sort command for ascending or descending order:**